 Much of Carroll’s success can be attributed to the perfectly temperate climate that Pennsylvania has to offer.
 Although weather hasn’t always been on his side, Carroll has noticed a recent shift in temperature.
 The unusually warmer weather has proven especially fruitful for his vines.
 “I’ve noticed our budbreak is sooner,” Carroll was quoted.
 “If I get one or two or three additional growing days, that could make or break my reds.
 Carroll likes to remain hopeful.
 “Climate change, if that’s what that is, could be a positive for us,” he said to Vinepair.

 Extreme heat is driving grape production East and savvy producers are taking advantage of that.
 Areas like Pennsylvania and Oregon, which were once unsuitable for growing, have become a sweet spot for winemakers.
 Ehren Jordan, owner of Failla Winery in Napa Valley, just purchased 80 acres of land in Oregon’s Van Duzer Corridor.
 The corridor is now home to at least 17 commercial vineyards, with more on the way.

-"People would have looked at you like you had three heads if, 30 years ago, you told someone you were going to grow wine grapes there,” Jordan said to the Chicago Tribune.
+"People would have looked at you like you had three heads if, 30 years ago, you told someone you were going to grow wine grapes there,” Jordan said.

 Join over 10,000 alcohol industry professionals who use our content to make better business decision.